© 2025. The Trustees of Indiana University

 “It might be prudent to consider, having some differentiation for someone who's supporting a family, because they might need to continue paying for child care again if they want to get back into the workforce quickly,” Macey said.

-Lawmakers introduced a bill this year that would have allowed unemployment benefit recipients to go through a training program.
-The program would have also added extra money to their weekly benefits — but it never passed.
+Lawmakers passed a bill this year, SEA 371, to allow unemployment benefit recipients to go through a training program — which can add extra money to their weekly benefits.

 Timoria is our labor and employment reporter.
 Contact her at tcunningham@wfyi.org.